benmarte/hugo-catalog-site/content/_index.md

 {{<divider-title title="How does Hugo Catalog help you?">}}

-{{<bullet leading_text="Consistency:" text="Provides a cohesive experience across all of your brand touchpoints by providing a single source of truth" type="do">}}
+{{<bullet leading_text="Consistency:" text="Provides a cohesive experience across all of your brand touchpoints by providing a single source of truth" type="true">}}

 {{<bullet leading_text="Efficiency:" text="Less time concentrating on details that the design system already accounts for.
-More time focussing on user experience, flows, iterating, building valuable new features, and improving your products" type="do">}}
+More time focussing on user experience, flows, iterating, building valuable new features, and improving your products" type="true">}}

-{{<bullet leading_text="Onboarding:" text="Helps provide an overview of your brand and the expectations of anyone representing it" type="do">}}
+{{<bullet leading_text="Onboarding:" text="Helps provide an overview of your brand and the expectations of anyone representing it" type="true">}}

-{{<bullet leading_text="Culture:" text="Promotes and encourages value in design, internally across all teams" type="do">}}
+{{<bullet leading_text="Culture:" text="Promotes and encourages value in design, internally across all teams" type="true">}}

 {{<hint type="warning" span="6">}}
 **Warning**